Royals vs. Athletics Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Brad Keller (2-2) to the mound for his seventh start this season.
+- Brady Singer (2-3) will take to the mound for the Royals and make his seventh start of the season.

 |Opponent